pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 - redundant columns : drop columns that are redundant - `days_in_waiting_list`, `hotel`, `reserved_room_type`, `arrival_date_month`, `reservation_status_date`, `babies` and `arrival_date_day_of_month`

-- based on linear correlation results : drop columns `arrival_date_week_number`, `arrival_date_year` as it is greater than the recommended threshold of `0.90`
+- based on linear correlation results : drop columns `arrival_date_week_number`, `arrival_date_year` as correlation values for these feature (column) pairs are greater than the recommended threshold of 0.90.

-- based on non-linear correlation results: drop `reservation_status`
+- based on non-linear correlation results: drop `reservation_status`.
+This column was already marked to be dropped based on Target leakage analysis.

  we can drop all these columns in one go.
+To drop columns, we can choose the Drop column transform and pick the column names we want to drop as show in the image below.

  ![drop-columns](/img/drop-columns.png)